 c) "Should I hit in my home board, risking a direct return shot from the bar?"
 Yes, you probably should!
 Since establishing an advanced anchor is such a major achievement in the early game, you should be eager to deny your opponent that prize, even at the risk of the 20 pips or so you lose in the race when your opponent hits you back.
-So when you roll 53, don't reflexively make your 3-point if there's a checker to hit on your precious 5-point (Position #5).
+So when you roll 53, don't reflexively make your 3-point if there's a checker to hit on your precious 5-point (Position #7).
 In fact, you should even smack down an opposing blot down on your 3-point in a similar situation when you roll 64!
-If you're able to hit with a single number, from either your 8 or 6-points, you should take the opportunity to unstack your midpoint, bringing a valuable 9th checker into the attack zone while your opponent is back on his heels (Position #8).
+If you're able to hit with a single number, from either your 8 or 6-points, you should take the opportunity to unstack your midpoint, bringing a valuable 9th checker into the attack zone to back up your attacker while your opponent is back on their heels (Position #8).

 After knocking your opponent off a high anchor point, hitting a second checker on your ace-point is a common rookie mistake, perhaps born of a misguided idea that you're launching a blitz.
 The double-hit brings no fresh material into the attack zone to sustain a blitz, and playing to your ace-point cripples your priming chances as well, so the double hit doesn't pursue either game plan effectively.
 Furthermore, when you hit a blot high in your board, you've just slotted a valuable point of your own ("Points Want Making!").
 So while you're less likely to be hit back if you double-hit, you don't gain nearly as much when your opponent misses you.

 The only time it's solidly correct to hit a second checker in your home board is when your opponent has split 24/23 with an opening ace.
-The meek 13/8 is far too passive, and there simply isn't a better use for the ace after hitting 6/2\: splitting your back men would invite attack with White's otherwise useless 6's.
-(Always note how your opponent's 6's play from the bar!)
+Other plays are far too passive, and there simply isn't a better use for the ace after hitting 6/2: splitting your back men would invite attack with White's otherwise useless 6's from the bar.
+Here you are hitting "for tempo" to deny your well-diversified opponent a free roll to improve.

-As a side-note, modern theory is that you should look to cover that blot on your acepoint at the first opportunity when it is missed.
+As a side-note, modern theory is that you should look to cover that blot on your ace-point at the first opportunity when it is missed.
 In olden times, before the advent of robots like XG, a common practice was to try to "re-circulate" that checker rather than claim such a lowly point and take two checkers out of play.
 Such "pure play" neglects the importance of the race and the power of any extra point to help keep your opponent on the bar.

-If your opponent splits to your bar and you can't hit him there, hit him on the ace-point with 52 or 54.
-(Position #8) The main idea is not only to break communication between his back men, making it harder for him to gain your bar point, but, crucially, to seize the opportunity to split your back men.
+If your opponent splits to your bar and you can't hit her there, hit her on the ace-point with 52 or 54.
+(Position #8) The main idea is not only to break communication between her back men, making it harder for her to gain your bar point, but, to seize the opportunity to split your back men.

-In other words, this is a "tempo play" -- a hit that is designed to disrupt the flow of your opponent's activity for one turn.
-If you regard this as a blitzing play you might follow up the hit with 13/11, bringing a new checker into the attack zone -- which isn't just wrong, it's a big -.087 blunder, much worse than not hitting at all.
+This is once again a "tempo play" -- a hit that is designed to disrupt the flow of your opponent's activity for one turn.
+If you regard this as a blitzing play you might follow up the hit with 13/11, bringing a new checker into the attack zone -- which isn't just wrong, it's a big -.087 blunder, much worse than not hitting at all!